JuliaEditorSupport/julia-vim/README.md

 runtime macros/matchit.vim
 ```

-Or you can use the code at [https://github.com/edsono/vim-matchit] and install it as a plug-in.

 The default mappings use `]]`, `][`, `[[`, `[]`, `]j`, `]J`, `[j`, and `[J` for the movements
 and `aj`, `ij` for the selections.
 These can be disabled collectively by setting `g:julia_blocks` to `0`,
 or they can be remapped and/or disabled individually by defining a `g:julia_blocks_mapping` variable.